Aayushgup/Aayushgup/README.md

 - 👋 Hi, I’m @Aayushgup
 - 👀 I’m interested in Data structures and Algorithms
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 reach me at kasaudhanaayush@gmail.com

 <!---
 Aayushgup/Aayushgup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.